aosihfvdps/Language-Exchange-Topics-Propmts/HouseHunting.md

 ## After you have deicded

+0. Ask if you can report that you are renting an apartment to reduce your tax.

 1. You are likely need to pay a deposit.
 A deposit is usually 1 ~ 3 months of the rent.
 You can get it back when you move in.

 2. You can negotiate with the landlord when you will move in.